xuantiep/xdeb-org/content/post/running-dovecot-local-only-imap-server-os-x.md

 ---

 I prefer to store (archive) my mail locally.
 After moving my mail between mail clients a couple of time to many I decided to set up a local IMAP server.
 This will give me a mail client independent local storage that is in a standard format and future proof.

 I run dovecot on my mail server so that's what I want to run locally as well.
-Easiest way to install dovecot is via Homebrew.
+Easiest way to install dovecot is via Homebrew. ([Homebrew is a package manager for macOS](https://brew.sh/).)

 ~~~~
 brew install dovecot